-In 1996, social workers identified 142 cases of suspected child abuse or maltreatment.
-These tragic cases involved children who presented to the hospital with fractures, subdural hematomas, internal injuries, lacerations, burns, scalding, excessive corporal punishment and the effects of neglect and sexual abuse.
-19 The social work staff intervened to preserve the lives of these children.
+Social work staff also provide services to patients in twenty-four other high-risk categories.18 In 1996, social workers identified 142 cases of suspected child abuse or maltreatment.
+These tragic cases involved children who presented to the hospital with fractures, subdural hematomas, internal injuries, lacerations, burns, scalding, excessive corporal punishment and the effects of neglect and sexual abuse.19 The social work staff intervened to preserve the lives of these children.
 Nor did large caseloads prevent the social workers from taking the necessary measures to ensure that the patients leaving the hospital were appropriately attired and had the financial resources necessary to enable them to arrive at their destinations and obtain, free of charge, medical equipment and other services critically needed to ensure the patients' survival.
-In 1995, direct assistance included the purchasing of glucometers for diabetic pregnant women, airfare to Puerto Rico for a crime victim, securing a place to store the belongings of an undomiciled patient, providing cleaning services necessary for discharge home for a terminally ill female patient, carfare for an African torture victim to attend a special Bellevue clinic, purchasing a refrigerator for a diabetic patient, paying rent arrears, and purchasing medical equipment for uninsured patients.
+In 1995, direct assistance included the purchasing of glucometers for diabetic pregnant women, airfare to Puerto Rico for a crime victim, securing storage space for the belongings of an homeless patient, providing cleaning services necessary for discharge home for a terminally ill female patient, carfare for an African torture victim to attend a special Bellevue clinic, purchasing a refrigerator for a diabetic patient, paying rent arrears, and purchasing medical equipment for uninsured patients.
 In 1996, direct cash assistance was provided for the following: Airfare to Canada, Thailand, San Francisco, San Diego, Florida, South and North Carolina, Indiana and Ohio to return psychiatric patients to their families, bus fare and train fare to Pennsylvania, Massachusetts, Albany, Syracuse, Yonkers, Long Island and New Jersey to return psychiatric patients to their families, paying a patient's rent to avoid eviction, carfare for torture victims to attend counseling at Bellevue, eyeglasses and partial burial assistance for two Geriatric patients, flowers for a funeral of an MMTP patient, renting a wheelchair and purchasing a standard walker for indigent non-Medicaid eligible patients, and purchasing an Accu-chek machine and a pelvic binder for OB/GYN patients.20

-During the period 1991-1996, the Social Work Department filled 40,233 requests for clothing at a total cost of \$240,617.21 Every request was initiated by social service staff who identified these cases, determined that the patients needed clothing, and then acted to ensure that the clothing was provided, often saving the hospital thousands of dollars which otherwise would have been lost due to delays in discharge if the social workers were not there to do this vitally important work.
-In 2003, a total of 8,093 patients were provided clothing; that same year a total of 3,640 patients were provided petty cash totaling \$24,634.10.22
+During the period 1991-1996, the Social Work Department filled 40,233 requests for clothing at a total cost of \$240,617.21 Every request was initiated by a social work staff person, saving the hospital thousands of dollars which otherwise would have been lost due to delays in discharge if the social workers were not there to perform this vitally important task.
+In 2003, a total of 8,093 patients were provided clothing; that same year a total of 3,640 patients were provided petty cash totaling \$24,634.10.22 disorder and substance abuse.
+When admitted the patient was experiencing auditory hallucinations.
+The patient also had a long history of serious social problems including chronic homelessness and lack of benefits, which exacerbated the patient's psychiatric disorder and affected the patient's ability and motivation to comply with treatment.
+After completing an initial psychosocial assessment, the unit social worker provided the patient with educational material about mental illness and psychiatric medications and of the need to comply with treatment.
+The patient was placed in a therapeutic MICA residence, thereby improving his chances of remaining psychiatrically stable.